andrew/ultimate-awesome/README.md

 - [awesome-curated-tools](https://github.com/chow-petit/awesome-curated-tools) - A curated list of digital tools we use, ranging from accounting and data science to scientific research and liquid democracy.
 Commented, connected, by everyone and for everyone !.
 - [awesome-pangenomes](https://github.com/colindaven/awesome-pangenomes) - A list of software for pangenomics.
 - [fucking-awesome-selfhosted](https://github.com/Correia-jpv/fucking-awesome-selfhosted) - A list of Free Software network services and web applications which can be hosted on your own servers.
 With repository stars⭐ and forks🍴.
+- [awesome-hpc](https://github.com/dstdev/awesome-hpc) - A collection of Awesome HPC software and tools.
 - [awesome-gno](https://github.com/gnolang/awesome-gno) - Curated list of great GNO resources by the community.
 - [awesome-ethics](https://github.com/HussainAther/awesome-ethics) - A curated list of awesome ethics.
-- [awesome-TCGA](https://github.com/IARCbioinfo/awesome-TCGA) - Curated list of TCGA resources.
 - [awesome-computational-biology](https://github.com/inoue0426/awesome-computational-biology) - Awesome list of computational biology.
 - [awesome-devops](https://github.com/mentoriaiac/awesome-devops) - Lista de materiais sobre tópicos e ferramentas DevOps.
 - [awesome-particle](https://github.com/particle-iot/awesome-particle) - A curated list of awesome things related to Particle.